CHEM 2544 - Organic Chemistry II Laboratory - Spring 2014

 10 Quizzes (10 best of 12 quizzes, 3 pts each

 - The write-up of every experiment constitutes a major portion of the grade for this course.
-Your notebook will be collected on 4 occasions (dates to be announced).
+Your notebook will be collected on several occasions (dates to be announced).
 If you do not hand in your notebook on time up to 10 pts may be deducted from your score for each occurrence.
-Furthermore, if you happen to "adjust" yields, melting points etc. to any other values than you observed, you may receive 0 pts for that particular experiment.
+Furthermore, if you happen to "adjust" yields, melting points etc. to any other values than you observed or copy any part of the write-up straight from the textbook or from another student you may receive 0 pts for that particular experiment.

 - The purpose of the quizzes is to verify that you did prepare for the up-coming experiments of each laboratory session.
-There is no quiz in first week and last week of this laboratory course.
+There is no quiz in first session (check-in) and last session (check-out) of this laboratory course.
 The quizzes will be given in the first 5 minutes of the beginning of each laboratory session.
-If you are late, you may not be able to take the quiz and a score of 0 pts may be included in the total quiz score.
+If you are late, you may not be able to take the quiz and a score of 0 pts will be included in the total quiz score.

 - There will be no opportunity to make up a missed Laboratory period.
 The UMD policy for excused absences applies.